Lexington, Michigan: Harbor

 Lexington Harbor was constructed and maintained by the U.S. Army Corps of Engineers, as authorized by the River and Harbor Act of 1965.
-The harbor serves mainly recreational boating activities and contains launch/retrieval ramps, fueling facilities, and 190 berthing slips which are operated by both public and private agencies.
+The harbor serves mainly recreational boating activities and contains launch/retrieval ramps, fueling facilities, and 190 berthing slips, which both public and private agencies operate.

-Due to infiltration of sediment through and along the peripheral breakwalls, the harbor requires regular dredging to maintain navigable channels.
-The dredging occurs approximately every 3 to 5 years, with excavated sediment deposited onto the beaches surrounding the breakwalls.
+Due to sediment infiltration through and along the peripheral breakwalls, the harbor requires regular dredging to maintain navigable channels.
+Dredging occurs approximately every 3 to 5 years, with the excavated sediment deposited on the beaches surrounding the breakwalls.